Mojallizadeh/DifferentiationToolbox/README.md

 [2] Mojallizadeh, MR, Brogliato, B, Acary, V. “Time-discretizations of differentiators: Design of implicit algorithms and comparative analysis,“ Int J Robust Nonlinear Control.
 2021; 31: 7679– 7723. doi:10.1002/rnc.5710

-[3] Mojallizadeh, MR, Brogliato, B, Polyakov, A, Selvarajan, S, Michel, L, Plestan, Fm Ghanes, M, Barbot, J, Aoustin, Y. “A survey on the discrete-time differentiators in closed-loop control systems: experiments on electro-pneumatic system and rotary inverted pendulum,“ Control Engineering Practice.
-To be appear.
+[3] M. R. Mojallizadeh, B. Brogliato, A. Polyakov, S. Selvarajan, L. Michel, F. Plestan, M. Ghanes, J.-P. Barbot, Y. Aoustin, A survey on the discrete-time differentiators in closed-loop control systems: Experiments on an electro-pneumatic system, Control Engineering Practice 136 (2023) 105546.

-[4] M. R. Mojallizadeh, B. Brogliato, Effect of the Euler explicit and implicit time-discretizations on the variable structure differentiators, VSS book chapter.
-To be appear.
+[4] Mojallizadeh, Mohammad Rasool, and Bernard Brogliato.
+"Effect of Euler Explicit and Implicit Time Discretizations on Variable-Structure Differentiators."
+Sliding-Mode Control and Variable-Structure Systems: The State of the Art.
+Cham: Springer International Publishing, 2023.
+165-180.

 Developed by Mohammad Rasool Mojallizadeh at INRIA, France